Food pyramid (nutrition): History

 The USDA food pyramid was created in 1992 and divided into six horizontal sections containing depictions of foods from each section's food group.
 It was updated in 2005 with black and white vertical wedges replacing the horizontal sections and renamed MyPyramid.
 MyPyramid was often displayed with the food images absent, creating a more abstract design.
 In an effort to restructure food nutrition guidelines, the USDA rolled out its new MyPlate program in June 2011.
-My Plate is divided into four slightly different sized quadrants, with fruits and vegetables taking up half the space, and grains and protein making up the other half.
+My Plate was divided into four slightly different sized quadrants, with fruits and vegetables taking up half the space, and grains and protein making up the other half.
 The vegetables and grains portions are the largest of the four.

 A modified food pyramid was proposed in 1999 for adults aged over 70.

 Vegetables

 A vegetable is a part of a plant consumed by humans that is generally savory but is not sweet.
 A vegetable is not considered a grain, fruit, nut, spice, or herb.
 For example, the stem, root, flower, etc., may be eaten as vegetables.
 Vegetables contain many vitamins and minerals; however, different vegetables contain different balances of micronutrients, so it is important to eat a wide variety of types.
 For example, orange and dark green vegetables typically contain vitamin A, dark green vegetables contain vitamin C, and vegetables like broccoli and related plants contain iron and calcium.
 Vegetables are very low in fats and calories, but ingredients added in preparation can often add them.